druedaplata/bio/README.md

 ```

-6. Run this file, assuming it is called *align.job* using `sbatch align.job"
+6. Run this file, assuming it is called *align.job* using `sbatch align.job`